How our Good Fish Guide ratings work

 - Effective: The stock should not be overfished or subject to overfishing.

 The environmental impacts of fishing vary hugely, depending on the method used and where it's happening.
 We consider three aspects of how the fish are caught:

 - Habitat damage: Does the fishing method come into contact with the seabed?
+Is it happening in a Marine Protected Area?
 If so, how severe might any damage be?
 For example, both potting and dredging touch the seabed, but dredging tends to have a much bigger impact.

 - Bycatch: Is the fishery is catching other species by accident?
 For example, fishermen catching haddock may also catch cod, and, in some areas, this could result in cod populations shrinking.

 - Vulnerable species: Could the fishery be affecting endangered, threatened or protected species?
 Animals such as sharks, dolphins, turtles and seabirds are often caught or otherwise affected by fishing.
 Some of these species are at risk of extinction, and pressure from fishing could increase those risks.